Post Operative Rehab

-There are so many types of surgeries that it would required multiple websites to list and describe each surgical procedure.
-Not only that, but let’s face t, no one can be an expert on everything.
-There are some common surgeries that are performed across the USA beginning with total knee knee replacements and some very rare surgeries such as total scarectomies that I would like to discuss briefly for your education and confidence in our ability to treat you for your condition and post operative rehabilitation.
+There are so many types of surgeries that it would require multiple websites to list and describe each surgical procedure.
+Not only that, but let’s face it, no one can be an expert on everything.
+There are some common surgeries that are performed across the USA beginning with total knee replacements and some very rare surgeries such as total scarectomies that I would like to discuss briefly for your education and confidence in our ability to treat you for your condition and post-operative rehabilitation.

 The doctor makes the rules

 No matter who you decide to see for your rehab, remember that your surgeon makes the rules as to what you can and cannot do in rehab until you are no longer under his or her care.
 Your therapist can decide the treatments, but your doctor provides the parameters.
 Your doctor may have a therapist that he or she prefers, however you should not feel obligated to go to that therapist (even if it is me) unless you feel confident that your needs will be met.